wwboy6/Custom-Watch/Assets/Library/FlipbookGames/ScriptInspector2/readme.txt

 SCRIPT INSPECTOR 2
-version 2.1.6, January 2014
+version 2.1.8, May 2014
 Copyright © 2012-2014, Flipbook Games
 --------------------------------

 Unity's legendary custom inspector for C#, UnityScript and Boo scripts, now transformed into a powerful Script, Shader, and Text Editor!!!

-IMPORTANT UPGRADING NOTE:
-Please remove the previous version of Script Inspector before upgrading from a pre-2.0 version, restart Unity, and then import the Script Inspector 2!

 NOTE TO UNITY 4 USERS:
-This package has been exported from Unity 3.5.0 to allow using it in earlier versions of Unity.
+This package has been exported from Unity 3.5.6 to allow using it in earlier versions of Unity.
 Unity 4 has different set of properties for Font assets and fonts imported from Unity 3 packages do not give the best results in Unity 4.
 In order to make the text in Script Inspector 2 crisp and more readable after importing this package you should set the import settings for all fonts located in Assets/FlipbookGames/ScriptInspector2/Editor/EditorResources to use the Dynamic font rendering and rendering mode to be Hinted Smooth.

+Bug fixed in v2.1.8:
+- Rarely reloading a script would fail after being modified outside of Unity (thanks to Jim Vaughn)

+New in v2.1.7:
+- Improved performance and fixes for large single line files (thanks to mcmorry)

 Bug fixed in v2.1.6:
 - Incorrect handling of rich text tags (thanks to Callski)